 A band saw is useful in its ability to cut curves and shapes.
-Thanks to its design, it can cut through thick lumber with ease.
+Thanks to its design, it cus through thick lumber with ease.
 Due to the high amount of tension that is produced by a bandsaw, users of this saw type can count on a very exact cut.

 Modern band saws are all electrical — a hand-powered version would be considered an antique.

-Despite what cultural depictions would suggest, an ax is not just for lumberjacks!
+Despite cultural depictions, an ax is not just for lumberjacks.
 Though it may be basic, there is a reason why an ax is an icon of woodworking, and that is because it is very, very useful.

-Axes are most commonly used to split logs that are destined for wood bundles, but they can also be used to cut wood for a variety of purposes aside from the simple harvesting of timber.
+Axes are used to split logs destined for wood bundles.
+The tool is also used to cut wood for a variety of purposes aside from harvesting timber.

-Although you may not be able to get as much versatility out of an ax than the other tools on this list, they are still a handy tool to have around.
-Given that they also come at a low price, you can’t go wrong by having one in your tool shed.
+Although you may not be able to get as much versatility out of an ax than the other tools on this list, they are handy to have.
+Given how they also come at a low price, you can’t go wrong by having one in your tool shed.

 8. Circular Saw

-Conveniently, circular saws are often portable.
-They use a disc or a blade that rotates in a circular motion to provide a precise and powerful cut.
-Ever since their inception in the 19th century, circular saws have played an important part of renovation or construction projects.
+Another selling point is how circular saws are portable and easy to carry.
+The saw relies on a disc or blade that has precision and power.
+Ever since their inception in the 19th century, circular saws have played an important part in renovation or construction projects.

 9. Tree Loppers

-Tree loppers, often simply known as loppers, are another example of a low-tech but highly functional wood cutting tool.
-They can be thought of as a giant form of scissors that are specially curved to be able to functionally cut tree branches and twigs.
-They are similar, but not identical to, pruning shears.
+Tree loppers, often known as loppers, are another example of a low-tech but functional wood cutting tool.
+They tool is like as a giant pair of scissors that can cut tree branches and twigs.

 10. Bow Saw

-True to its name, a bow saw is composed of a thin blade held in place by a metal frame in the shape of a bow.
-It is intended to be used for simple curved or straight cuts.
-It is likely that this tool has ancient origins in China.
+A bow saw has a thin blade held in place by a metal frame and looks like a bow.
+It is for simple, curved or straight cuts.
+The tool is from China.

-Small and portable, a bow saw can be used for many around-the-house tasks such as the cutting of tree branches.
-However, unlike some of the high-tech options on this list, a bow saw does not offer a precise cut and can only be relied on for rough jobs.
+Small and portable, a bow saw is ideal for DIY home tasks like cutting tree branches.
+However, unlike other the high-tech options on this list, a bow saw does not offer a precise cut.
+The saw is good for rough jobs.